Spatially Adapted First and Second Order Regularization for Image Reconstruction: From an Image Surface Perspective: Experimental results

-Finally, we demonstrate some examples of our SA-TV-TV$^2$ method for image inpainting problems.
+Finally, we demonstrate some examples of our SA-TV-TV$^2$ method on image inpainting problems.
 In general, the task of image inpainting is to reconstruct a missing part of an image using information from the intact part.
-The missing part of the image is called the inpainting domain and is denoted by $D \subseteq \rm{\Omega}$.
-Image inpainting has attracted extensive attention in the fields of image processing and computer vision, such as TV inpainting \cite{getreuer2012total}, curvature driven diffusion inpainting \cite{chan2001non}, Mumford-Shah based inpainting \cite{esedoglu2002digital} and Euler's elastica inpainting \cite{tai2011fast}.
-The spatially varying first and second order regularized inpainting model is given as follows
+The missing part of the image is called the inpainting domain and is denoted by $D \subseteq \mathrm{\Omega}$.
+Image inpainting has been extensively studied in the literature including TV inpainting \cite{getreuer2012total}, curvature driven diffusion inpainting \cite{chan2001non}, Mumford-Shah based inpainting \cite{esedoglu2002digital} and Euler's elastica inpainting \cite{tai2011fast}.
+The spatially varying first and second order regularization inpainting model is described as follows